FC Guria Lanchkhuti: 1980–86: Road to the top flight

-1987: the Top league
+1987: the top league

 Straight away after the promotion the football ground underwent a significant reconstruction and eventually the capacity of stadium in a town with 9,021 residents as of 1987 reached 22,000.

-Between 1983/84 and 1987/88 seasons the USSR occupied a second place after Italy in UEFA ranking, therefore, the Soviet Top League was a tough challenge for Guria.
-Being regarded as a decent home team, Guria beat Kairat Alma-Ata 2–0, Neftchi 1–0, Dinamo Minsk 2–1, Dinamo Moscow 2-1 and Ararat Yerevan 2–0, also played goalless draws against Dinamo Kiev, Dinamo Tbilisi and future bronze medal holders Zalgiris, although poor results in away games doomed the club for relegation.
+Between the 1983–84 and 1987–88 seasons the USSR occupied a second place after Italy in UEFA ranking, therefore, the Soviet Top League was a tough challenge for Guria.
+Being regarded as a decent home team, Guria beat Kairat 2–0, Neftchi 1–0, Dinamo Minsk 2–1, Dinamo Moscow 2–1 and Ararat 2–0, also played goalless draws against Dinamo Kyiv, Dinamo Tbilisi and future bronze medal holders Zalgiris, although poor results in away games doomed the club for relegation.

-1988-89: Promotion battles
+1988–89: Promotion battles

-Guria did not succeed in a new promotion attempt, finishing in the 4th place in 1988, but the team still made headlines with a shock victory over Dinamo Kiev (2-1) in the Cup 1/16 finals.
+Guria did not succeed in a new promotion attempt, finishing in the 4th place in 1988, but the team still made headlines with a shock victory over Dinamo Kyiv (2–1) in the Cup 1/16 finals.
 The next year the Gurians once again displayed their powerful home run by winning all 21 games held in Lanchkhuti and earned a place in the Soviet Top League as runners-up of the 1989 season.

 However, Guria were no longer destined to play again in the Soviet championship.
-On 15 February 1990 Georgian Football Federation made a decision to break away from the Soviet Football Federation, withdraw all the teams from the Soviet leagues and form its own national championship with immediate effect.
+On 15 February 1990, the Georgian Football Federation made a decision to break away from the Soviet Football Federation, withdraw all the teams from the Soviet leagues and form its own national championship with immediate effect.

 Since 1990: Georgian leagues

 By entering Umaglesi Liga competition a new stage opened up for Guria.
 First several years they remained high-flying, winning the Georgian Cup title in 1990 and silver medals in 1990 and 1991.
 Later the decline started which saw the club moving up and down the first three divisions several times.

 Their very name was subjected to changes, becoming Guria-Lokomotive-2 after the merger with Locomotive's reserve team in 2001, and Guria-2000 in 2008.
 In 2009 the team regained their popular name.

 In the 2016 season Guria played in the top Georgian division, but within two years they slumped to Liga 3.
 Although the team managed to go up for 2019, their tenure there did not last longer than one season.

 Throughout the shortened 2020 season Guria appeared poised for promotion.
-Yet, decisive last two games lost to direct rivals spelled failure for their main goal.
+Yet, the decisive last two games lost to direct rivals spelled failure for their main goal.
 In contrast, a year later the team mostly stayed inside the drop zone, although due to the points picked up close to the end they barely escaped yet another relegation.

+Guria reached a new low in 2024, when they finished at the bottom of the table and suffered relegation to Liga 4.